 Using the expertise and technology at our GeneSeek® Operations facility in Lincoln, NE, we offer the next generation of genomic testing solutions for the food safety industry.
 The service provides more precise answers, without possessing the capability or resources to invest in the development of genomic testing solutions.
 Customers look to commercial or contract testing laboratories to provide answers but find subcontracting NeoSeek™ more economical than retaining the same capabilities.

 16s Metagenomics provides companies with complete microbiological profiles of submitted samples.
-Food production companies use next generation sequencing provides to provide additional data to help determine spoilage organisms, and potential sources, microbiological profiles of a facility, or potential microbiological limitations of shelf life.
-16s metagenomics combines unbiased sampling techniques with broad based sequencing identification to provide a list of each organism in a sample.
+Food production companies use next-generation sequencing to provide additional data to help determine spoilage organisms, and potential sources, microbiological profiles of a facility, or potential microbiological limitations of shelf life.
+16s metagenomics combines unbiased sampling techniques with broad-based sequencing identification to provide a list of each organism in a sample.

 NeoSeek's breakthrough STEC confirmation technology provides next-day, DNA-specific test results for pathogenic STEC E. coli strains.
 Results are provided from enriched samples through our GeneSeek laboratory from an enrichment culture for seven STEC E. coli strains — O26, O45, O103, O111, O121, O145, and O157.

 NeoSeek uses mass spectrometry-based multiplexing to develop a "DNA barcode" for STECs and then compares those results with the known genetic makeup of the reference E. coli strains to identify and differentiate STECs from generic E. coli.
 NeoSeek provides confirmation directly from an enrichment broth, avoiding colony isolation by phenotype.